approvals/ApprovalTests.Python.StarterProject/README.md

 Anyone that wants to do some new code in Python with Approvaltests.
 It works great for experimentation, katas or starting a green field project.

+## Getting Starter

+If you are familar with python, you can either:
+* download the zip (under the `code` button

+or
+* Fork the code by pressing `use this template`

+### Watch the video
+If you are having any difficulties, We suggest you watch the [getting started video](https://www.youtube.com/watch?v=2PbA273JHYE)

 ## What is included?
 * [Github actions](https://github.com/approvals/ApprovalTests.Python.StarterProject/actions/workflows/test.yml) - CI that runs your tests on Mac, Windows & Linux
    This is also what powers the green 'passing' badge at the top of this document